shareloqs/MPSDynamics/docs/src/convergence.md

 # Convergence checks

-In this page we give some tips on how to obtain converged simulations.
+In this section, we analyze the numerical accuracy of our simulations by outlining the necessary approximations and providing practical guidelines to ensure convergence of results.

 ## Chain length $N$
 During a numerical simulation, a truncation on the number of chain modes (and therefore chain length) will be introduced, in order to work with a chain of finite length instead of a semi-infinite one.
 This truncation on chain modes, let us say $N$, introduces a sampling on the modes in the original environment.

 ## Local dimension $d$
-A second truncation has to be introduced on the local dimension $d$ of each tensor comprising the MPS that will be dynamically evolved.
-The local dimension coincides with the truncated number of Fock's states of the chain mode's Hilbert space: each site of the MPS, can be filled up by at most $d$ excitations.
-Since in this case the excitations are bosonic, the Pauli exclusion principle does not hold, and this number should in principle be infinite.
+Another critical truncation is imposed on the local dimension $d$ of each tensor in the MPS that undergoes dynamic evolution.
+The local dimension dd corresponds to the number of Fock states retained in the Hilbert space of each chain mode.
+Since harmonic oscillators are, in principle, infinite-dimensional systems, truncating their Hilbert space to a finite $d$ is necessary for numerical computations.
+The choice of dd determines the maximum number of excitations per site in the MPS and must be carefully tuned to capture the relevant physics while ensuring numerical convergence.